Len Davis: Murder of Kim Groves

-In 1994, Davis beat a young man in New Orleans, mistaking him for a suspect in a police officer's shooting.
-Kim Groves, a 32-year old local resident and mother of three young children, witnessed the assault and filed a complaint with the New Orleans Police Department.
+In 1994, Davis and another officer, Sammie Williams, beat and pistol-whipped 17-year-old Nathan Norwood in New Orleans, mistaking him for Dwayne LeBlanc, the suspect in a police officer's shooting.
+Kim Groves, a 32-year-old local resident and mother of three young children, witnessed the assault and filed a complaint with the New Orleans Police Department.
 Davis was tipped off about the complaint by another officer and then conspired with a local drug dealer, Paul Hardy, to kill Groves.
 Hardy shot and killed her on October 14, 1994, less than one day after she filed the complaint.
-A third man, Damon Causey, hid the murder weapon, a 9 mm pistol.
+He was driven away by Steve Jackson.
+A fourth man, Damon Causey, participated in the planning of the murder and later hid the murder weapon, a 9mm pistol.

 Trial and conviction

 Davis was convicted in 1996 on two federal civil rights charges for directing Hardy to murder Groves and for witness tampering.
 Davis was initially sentenced to death on April 26, 1996.
+In December 1996, Davis was sentenced to life in prison plus five years for his involvement in a cocaine ring in which other NOPD officers had participated.

+Neither Davis nor Sammie Williams were ever prosecuted for the initial beating of Nathan Norwood.
+Along with Steve Jackson, Williams agreed to become a star witness for the prosecution against Davis and Hardy in exchange for leniency in other pending criminal cases against him.
+On August 26, 1998, Williams was sentenced to five years in prison after pleading guilty to conspiracy to commit drug smuggling and using a firearm during a drug smuggling crime.
+The judge called Williams a disgrace, but thanked him for helping convict Davis and Hardy.

-The Fifth Circuit, however, reversed his death sentence when his conviction for witness tampering was thrown out.
-A subsequent jury also chose the death penalty for Davis, and he was formally sentenced to death again on October 27, 2005.
-Davis is currently on federal death row and is imprisoned in United States Penitentiary, Terre Haute, Indiana.
+The Fifth Circuit reversed Davis's death sentence when his conviction for witness tampering was thrown out.
+A subsequent jury imposed a death sentence, and Davis was formally sentenced to death again on October 27, 2005.
+Davis is currently imprisoned at the United States Penitentiary in Terre Haute, Indiana.

 Hardy was convicted of conspiracy to violate Groves' civil rights and of witness tampering.
 The witness tampering conviction would be later overturned.
-He was initially sentenced to death, but in 2011 his sentence was commuted to life when he was found by a judge to be intellectually disabled.
+He was initially sentenced to death, but in 2011, his sentence was commuted to life when he was found by a judge to be "intellectually" disabled.

-Causey was convicted of federal conspiracy charges and violating Groves' civil rights.
-He was sentenced to life imprisonment after rejecting a plea bargain that instead would have given him six to nine years in prison.
+Causey was convicted of federal conspiracy charges and of violating Groves' civil rights.
+He was sentenced to life imprisonment after rejecting a plea bargain that would have given him six to nine years in prison.
 His conviction was upheld on appeal.